 As Covid-19 restrictions lay bare the soft underbelly intrinsic of many remote communication and teleconference technologies, many companies, like those engaged in offshore oil gas development, have recognized the criticality of maintaining network security.

-“We’ve been seeing more and more companies asking us to show up and do a breach assessment or a compromise assessment,” says Dr Mate Csorba, global service line leader for cyber security, DNV - Digital Solutions.
+“We’ve been seeing more and more companies asking us to show up and do a breach assessment or a compromise assessment,” says Dr Mate Csorba, global service line leader, Security Architecture & Verification.

 Experts say the risks of cyber-attacks occurring within the vulnerable maritime and offshore communities has grown appreciably as the coronavirus has forced most offices to lock down.
 This left information technology specialists scrambling to ensure updated security patches are installed on widely dispersed computers and has intensified monitoring of their respective networks for signs of malicious malware, ransomware and email phishing.